Inbound Troubles: Critical response

 Inbound Troubles suffered brief media censorship in mainland China a week before its official broadcast.
 Trailers of the serial that aired on TVB's overseas mainland channels were replaced with local Chinese television ads instead.
 China's State Administration of Radio, Film, and Television never released an official statement for why the trailers were censored.
 Nonetheless, Inbound Troubles premiered on overseas channels and mainland Chinese video streaming websites as scheduled on 14 January.

 Since its premiere on 14 January 2013 in Hong Kong, Inbound Troubles has received mixed to positive reviews.
 On mainland China's Douban, the serial received a rating of 7.1 out of 10 based on over 6,500 votes.
-Drama critic Shou Jingjing from Global Times praised that the serial had "realistic portrayals" of the conflicts between mainlanders and Hong Kongers, which is "a bold attempt and breakthrough."
-However, Shou criticised the production of the serial for being "average, lacking subtle descriptions of interpersonal relationships."
-Conversely, Shou explained that through the comedic style of Inbound Troubles, the serial can have the potential to "really help both sides realise their defects and learn to put themselves in others' shoes."

 230 complaints were submitted to TVB and Hong Kong's Broadcast Authority after the first week of broadcast.
 With a topic that centered on the growing social rifts between mainland China and Hong Kong, some viewers found the content in Inbound Troubles offensive to both the mainland Chinese and Hong Kong citizens.
 Complaints varied; some viewers expressed that the content in Inbound Troubles "beautified" the mainland Chinese and had malicious portrayals of the Hong Kong tourism industry.
 Others noted that the serial carried a demeaning perception of the mainland Chinese.

 A few passionate viewers threatened TVB to cancel the serial, claiming that ongoing broadcast of it will create a greater division between mainland China and Hong Kong.
 Main leads, Roger Kwok and Wong Cho-lam, were also harassed in public for negatively portraying a Hong Kong citizen and a mainland Chinese, respectively.

 The general Hong Kong public and amateur netizen critics, however, gave Inbound Troubles a positive review.
 The serial was praised by reviewers for its fresh cast, lighthearted storytelling, and relevant script.
 The main leads are also critically acclaimed for their performances.